This Wrinkle 2 QTVR Panorama created by Geoff Jagoe and Barb de la Hunty from Mastery Multimedia Pty Ltd, Perth, Australia.

 Barb's personal WWW HomePage: http://www.geocities.com/SoHo/5148

 Phone: +61 8 9634 2134

-Photographed at Lake Cave, in the Margaret River region of Western Australia at 3.00pm local time on Saturday 21st March for Global Synchronous Shoot #2.
+Photographed at the Valley of the Giants, near Walpole in Western Australia at 6.00 am local time on Saturday 21st March for Global Synchronous Shoot #1.

 Canon EOS 620 with Kodacolor Gold III 400 ASA.
-17-35mm rectilinear zoom lens.
+17-35mm rectilinear zoom lens set at 17mm.
+Exposure fixed at 10 sec, f6.7 with flash fill.
+Camera and camcorder were both liberally wrapped in plastic food wrap.
 Self-made pano head based mostly on Manfrotto bits.
-Images scanned from prints and stitched in QTVR Authoring Studio on a Power Tower Pro 250 MHz Macintosh clone running MacOS8.1.
+Images scanned from negatives and stitched in QTVR Authoring Studio on a Power Tower Pro 250 MHz Macintosh clone running MacOS8.1.

 Barb's Personal Home Page